-Most of us have been there – layover in a strange city, restaurants are closed, the room service is too expensive, and the snacks in the mini-bar just don’t scream “Nutritious!”
+Most of us have been there – layover in a city like Flagstaff and now you have to look for Flagstaff hotels but the room service is too expensive, restaurants are closed, and the snacks in the mini-bar just don’t scream “Nutritious!”
 What’s a girl with an appetite to do?

 Thankfully, the answer you seek is within reach.
 With a little planning, and a little MacGyver-ing, there are ways to have your cake and eat it too.
 Okay, maybe not cake, but how about pancakes?
 Oatmeal?
 Even steamed vegetables.
 Just be sure that when you’re looking online for a hotel that your chosen accommodation has the following two amenities: a coffee pot and an iron.